The numbers behind Mega Millions: Why lottery jackpots are getting bigger

 Mega Millions, which has been around since 1996, followed suit with a similar move in October 2017, worsening the odds from one in 259 million to one in 302 million.
 Mega Millions also doubled the entry ticket price from $1 to $2 and has seen three of its six-ever largest payouts since making the changes.

-As the pot grows in size, people are more likely to buy a greater number of tickets.
+As the pot grows, people are more likely to buy a greater number of tickets.
 The process happens semi-weekly until one or more people guess the winning combination.

-O'Byrne said he thinks Tuesday's drawing will almost certainly yield one or more winners.
+O'Byrne said he believes Tuesday's drawing will almost certainly yield one or more winners.

 How can I increase my odds of winning?